Palatine High School: Activities

+Cutlass is the name of Palatine High School's school news site.
+It began as a newspaper in 1925 and became fully digital in 2014.
+Cutlass has won several awards, including the Northern Illinois Scholastic Press Association's 2025 Golden Eagle Award.
+The newsroom frequently publishes news, features, opinions, arts & entertainment articles, and more on a daily basis during the school year.

 Athletics

 Palatine High School is a member of the Mid-Suburban League (MSL).
 They are also a member of the Illinois High School Association (IHSA), which governs most sports and non-athletic competitions in Illinois, as well as sponsors their state championship tournaments.

 As a part of IHSA they currently host the State Meet for girls' gymnastics.

 The school sponsors interscholastic sports teams for men and women in basketball, cross country, golf, gymnastics, lacrosse, soccer, swimming & diving, tennis, track & field, volleyball, and water polo.
 Young women may compete in badminton, bowling, and softball, while young men may compete in baseball, football, and wrestling.

 While not sponsored by the athletic department, the school sponsors a cheerleading team which competes in the IHSA sponsored state competition.
 They also sponsor a club for cricket.

 IHSA

 The following teams have finished in the top 4 of their respective IHSA sponsored state athletic tournaments.